artiomlamadrid/magic-beans/README.md

 ## Contributing

-This is an educational project developed for CS50.
-While contributions are welcome, please note this is primarily for learning and demonstrational purposes.
+This is a professional portfolio project demonstrating full-stack development capabilities.
+Contributions and collaboration opportunities are welcome for enhancement and scaling.

 ## 📄 License